Sweizeur/Riot-Instalock/README.md

 # Valorant-Instalock
-Instalock an agent on Valorant
+Instalock an agent on Riot Games